-In 2008, Red Sky piloted the Deep Waters Project with the Temagami Artistic Collective to respond to the challenges of Temagami, Bear Island Reserve and the surrounding communities in northern Ontario.
+In 2008, Red Sky piloted the Deep Waters Project with the Temagami Artistic Collective to respond to the challenges of Temagami, Bear Island Reserve and surrounding communities in northern Ontario.

-The project includes mentoring and instruction for new presenters in First Nations communities north of Highway 17 in Ontario.
-Red Sky is focused on the pilot project below and works with a local community group, the Temagami Artistic Collective on the Deep Waters Project pilot.
+The project included mentorship and instruction for new presenters in First Nations communities north of Highway 17 in Ontario.
+Red Sky worked closely with local community groups and the newly formed Temagami Artistic Collective on the Deep Waters Project pilot.

 Arts Committee Development

-The individuals who are strongly committed to the arts in their community will form an arts committee, Temagami Artistic Collective.
-This arts committee is responsible for arts presentation in the area.
-The schedule of workshops will be decided with the arts committee.
+The individuals who were strongly committed to the arts in their community formed the arts committee Temagami Artistic Collective.
+This arts committee was responsible for arts presentation in the area.
+The schedule of workshops was determined in collaboration with the arts committee.

 Cultural and Community Mapping

-Red Sky will conduct a cultural and community mapping workshop with the Temagami and Bear Island arts committee.
-The main objectives are to create a sense of community among the arts committee and to map out current resources and histories that will assist in arts planning.
+Red Sky conducted a cultural and community mapping workshop with the Temagami and Bear Island arts/cultural committee.
+The main objectives were to create a sense of community among the arts committee members and to map out the current resources and histories that will assist in arts planning.

-Once the community has mapped out its current resources, they will workshop their future visions for arts in their area.
-This visioning exercise will be limited to arts presentation.
-The committee will derive from this workshop concrete goals for future arts presentation.
-They will also be asked to connect the future goals to the current resources.
+Once the community had mapped out its current resources, they workshopped their future vision for arts in their area.
+This visioning exercise was limited to arts presentation, and they derived concrete goals for future arts presentation.
+They then connected their future goals to the current resources.

 Arts Presentation Planning Workshop

-After the committee has met a number of times on its own and designed plans for its arts presentation activities, the Red Sky consultant will run a workshop to refine and assist them in finalizing a plan.
-This stage in the development of local presenting must build self-determination in their plans and strategies.
-The committee will start to see itself as the central body responsible for sustainable arts presentation in their community.
+After the committee had met a number of times on its own and designed plans for its arts presentation activities, the Red Sky consultant ran a workshop to refine and assist them in finalizing a plan.
+At this stage in the development of local presenting, the committee built self-determination into their plans and strategies.
+The committee began to see itself as the central body responsible for sustainable arts presentation in their community.

 Grant Writing and Financial Planning Workshop

-The Red Sky consultant will provide a workshop on grant writing and financial planning.
-The Red Sky consultant along with the committee will workshop the writing of the grants and funding proposals applicable to the proposed project.
-The workshop will also provide skills, knowledge and mentoring that the committee can carry into future projects.
+The Red Sky consultant provided a workshop on grant writing and financial planning.
+The consultant along with the committee workshopped the writing of grants and funding proposals applicable to the proposed project.

 Event Production Assistance

-Red Sky will assist the committee in person, by phone, and by email in producing the arts presentation event or series.
-The committee will be driving the planning and production with secondary assistance from the consultant.
-We provide advice, tools and labour in the production phase of the Deep Waters.
+Red Sky assisted the committee in person, by phone, and by email in producing the arts presentation series.
+The committee drove the planning and production with secondary assistance from the consultant.
+Red Sky provided advice, tools and labour in the production phase of the Deep Waters Project.

-The Red Sky consultant and the Temagami Artistic Collective will meet to evaluate the entire process leading up to the arts presentation event and the event itself.
-The committee will undertake a self-evaluation and analysis.
-Qualitative and quantitative data will be gathered by the consultant in order to assist Temagami Artistic Collective and Red Sky in setting out performance measurements.
+The Red Sky consultant and the Temagami Artistic Collective met to evaluate the entire process leading up to the arts presentation event and the event itself.
+The committee undertook a self-evaluation and analysis.
+Qualitative and quantitative data was gathered by the consultant in order to assist Temagami Artistic Collective and Red Sky in setting out performance measurements.

-- First Nation communities in northern Ontario will receive increased Aboriginal cultural performances and arts related programming.
+- First Nation communities in northern Ontario received increased Indigenous cultural performances and arts related programming.

-- First Nation communities will develop increased capacity to present events and programs in their own communities.
+- First Nation communities developed increased capacity to present events and programs in their own communities.

-- First Nation youth will be exposed to Aboriginal arts and culture and will be offered opportunities to participate in learning programs in dance, theatre, music and storytelling.
-This participation may be of benefit on a recreational level, and/or may encourage greater interest in artistic expression by youth.
+- First Nation youth were exposed to Indigenous arts/culture and were offered opportunities to participate in learning programs in dance, theatre, music and storytelling.

-- Red Sky, and other artists and companies, will have more opportunities to perform in northern communities because there is a local presenter to host events and develop audiences.
+- Red Sky, and other artists and companies, had more opportunities to perform in northern communities because there is a local presenter to host events and develop audiences.

 About the Temagami Artistic Collective

-The Temagami Arts Collective (TAC) was founded in 2004 by Sandra Laronde and Vicky Blake in order to support Aboriginal artistic and cultural practice of the Teme-Augama-Anishnaabe (People of the Deep Water).
-The artists presented in the Deep Waters concert series to date include: Shane Yellowbird, George Leach, Murray Porter, Wayne Lavallee, Shakti Hayes, David Laronde, Allan Laronde, the Deep Waters Band, Jamie Saville, the Eight Thunderbirds, Debbie Wynne, Wayne Miller Jr, Wayne and Ronda Potts.
+The Temagami Arts Collective (TAC) was founded in 2004 by Sandra Laronde and Vicky Blake in order to support the Indigenous artistic and cultural practices of the Teme-Augama-Anishnaabe (People of the Deep Water).
+The artists presented at the Deep Waters concert series included: Shane Yellowbird, George Leach, Murray Porter, Wayne Lavallee, Shakti Hayes, David Laronde, Allan Laronde, the Deep Waters Band, Jamie Saville, the Eight Thunderbirds, Debbie Wynne, Wayne Miller Jr, and Wayne and Ronda Potts.

-The TAC has also programmed Red Sky's Raven Stole the Sun in Temagami in 2009.
-TAC is growing their presenting potential and has become a model for other communities in northern Ontario to grow their capacity within their respective communities.
+The TAC has also programmed Red Sky's Raven Stole the Sunin Temagami in 2009.
+TAC is growing their presenting potential and has become a model for other communities in northern Ontario to grow their capacity as community presenters.
 TAC now curates and produces approximately 22 engagements in the Temagami community annually and also co-produces with the Temagami Canoe Festival.

 Photo: Temagami, northern Ontario